Cycling74/min-devkit/README.md

 ## Prerequisites
 To build the Max Externals on your system, you need:
 * Some form of compiler support on your system.
-    * On the Mac this means Xcode 10, 11 or 12 (you can get from the App Store for free).
+    * On the Mac this means Xcode 15 (you can get from the App Store for free).
-    * On Windows this means Visual Studio 2017 or 2019 (you can download a free version from Microsoft).
-The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.
+    * On Windows this means Visual Studio 2022 (you can download a free version from Microsoft).
+The installer for Visual Studio 2022 offers an option to install Git, which you should choose to do.
     * On Linux, this is typically already taken care of out of the box.
 If you have trouble compiling, look into Clang and/or GCC and G++ by the GNU Project.
 * CMake (version 3.19 or higher).
 See https://cmake.org/download/.
 Make sure cmake is added to the path.
 * Git.
 See https://git-scm.com/downloads.
 Make sure git is added to the path.